yiyoMX/YiyoLink-200/README.md

 - Exposed pwr pads to solder external charging source. (wireless charging? - not tested)
 - Small footprint.

+Limitations.
+-Due to the version of BLE, only 20 bytes are allowed per write.

 How does it looks?
 ![alt text](/Gallery/YiyoLink-200.jpg "YiyoLink-200-v1")